 6. Maximize Natural Light

 Open curtains and blinds to allow natural light to fill the rooms.
-Clean windows inside and out to ensure they are spotless and let in as much light as possible.
+Clean windows inside and out.
+It will let in more light and make your whole place feel cleaner.
+Hire window washers if need be — it’s worth it!

 7. Stage Your Home